Emergencies:for police, ambulance or fire service, call 999

 Moorfield’s Eye Hospital:162 City Road.
 Tube/Train: Old Street.
 Tel: 0207 253 3411

-NHS walk-in health centres provide treatment for minor injuries and illnesses.
-You do not need a doctor’s appointment, and you will be treated by a nurse.
+NHS walk-in health centres provide treatment for minor injuries.
+You do not need an appointment, and you will be treated by a nurse.

 Charing Cross Hospital:Fulham Palace Road, Hammersmith.
 Tube: Barons Court or Hammersmith.
 Tel: 0208 846 1234.
 Open daily between 8 AM and 10 PM